-Update: This post has been updated on January 2018.
+Update: This post has been updated on June of 2019.

 Mobile gaming for the past few years has shifted from dedicated gaming handhelds to smartphones and tablets.
 Practically everyone has one and their respected online application stores showcase thousands of video games from indie studios to big name triple AAA developers.
 We’ve even seen companies like Nintendo merge into delivering video games for both Google Android and Apple iOS.

 Today we’re looking at the top twenty-five best open world based video games on the Android platform.
 These are massive video games that players will sink plenty of time as they complete quests, customize their various characters, and most of all explore the open world.
 If you enjoy open world games, and let’s be honest, who doesn’t?
 Then take a look at some of the best available for your Android smartphone and tablet.